Digital monitoring system activated at polling stations: Askari

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Caretaker Chief Minister Punjab Dr Hasan Askari has said digital monitoring system for polling stations had been activated and polling stations will be monitored through CCTV cameras.
+LAHORE: Caretaker Chief Minister Punjab Dr Hasan Askari has said digital monitoring system for polling stations has been activated and polling stations will be monitored through CCTV cameras.

 In a statement issued here Tuesday, he said no one would be allowed to take the law into one’s own hands.
 He said indiscriminate action would be taken over violation of the code of conduct, issued by the Election Commission of Pakistan (ECP) for the polling day.